 The main objective of the #IBelong Strategic Partnership is to build a programme of interventions to develop a real sense of belonging amongst higher education students irrespective of their diversity, thereby increasing student retention and promoting a fair chance of succeeding.
 With this objective this Strategic Partnership project fully addresses the renewed agenda for higher education.

-Watch #IBelong promo video, capturing some of the most interesting moments of our First Meetup.
-Event was hosted by University of Osnabruck in November 2019.
+Watch #IBelong promo video, from our First Inclusiveness Meetup at University of Osnabruck (2019).
 Video features reflections from participants, project members, and organizers.

 It will raise awareness among staff and faculty of higher education institutions to effectively engage with the current diversity of